lb3361/gigatron-lb/extension-crazy/fab/README.md

 Hans61's preferred approach consists of installing a single pin female header on the motherboard and a single pin male vertical make header on the expansion board.
 In principle they should align just right.
-Another approach is to use horizontal male headers on both the main board and the expansion board and connect them using a short female-female breadboard wire.
+Another approach is to use horizontal male headers on both the main board and the expansion board and connect them using a short jumper wire.

 Make sure that the expansion board fits tightly in both the SRAM socket and the Output register socket.
 A loose fit leads to bad contact and lots of problems.